La Semaine du Goût (Taste Week) takes place in France every year for a week in October. It’s an event centered around taste and gastronomy.

 This article was posted on Thursday, June 17th, 2021 at 10:00 pm and is filed under Countries & Cultures, Customs and Traditions, France, Mama Lisa, Switzerland, Taste Week - La Semaine du goût.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply